neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 psql -U postgres
 ```

-You’ll be prompted to enter a password for the `postgres` user.
+You'll be prompted to enter a password for the `postgres` user.
 After entering the password correctly, you will be connected to the PostgreSQL server:

 ```
 postgres=#